dogweather/forkful/content/en/swift/starting-a-new-project.md

 ---
+title:                "Starting a new project"
-title:                "Swift recipe: Starting a new project"
+html_title:           "Swift recipe: Starting a new project"
 simple_title:         "Starting a new project"
 programming_language: "Swift"
 category:             "Swift"